Frequently Asked Questions:

-- Matt Lincoln is the Digital Humanities Developer in the Dietrich College of Humanities and Social Sciences.
+- Matt Lincoln is the Digital Humanities Developer in the University Libraries.
 He is a DH generalist, with particular expertise in data science, machine learning, data modeling, and text, network, and temporal analysis.

 - Rikk Mulligan is the Digital Scholarship Strategist in the University Libraries.
 He has experience with content management systems, digital publishing, text encoding, usability, and user interface design.

 - David Scherer is the Scholarly Communications and Research Curation Consultant in the University Libraries.
 He offers consultations on digital publishing, open access publishing, and research curation including CMU’s institutional repository, KiltHub.

 - Emma Slayton is the Data Curation, Visualization, and GIS Specialist in the University Libraries.
 She offers consultations on data visualization (data analysis, making graphs/charts, using tools like Tableau or languages like R), evaluating and providing advice on visual content (such as website design, presentation, or poster design), GIS data (finding GIS data, manipulating or preparing GIS data), GIS modeling, GIS visualizations, virtual reality pedagogy, and data management.